sourcehut-mirrors/chawan/doc/protocols.md

 `file:` loads a file from the local filesystem.
 In case of directories, it shows the directory listing like the FTP protocol does.

-`about:` contains informational pages about the browser.
-At the time of writing, the following pages are available: `about:chawan`, `about:blank` and `about:license`.

 `man:`, `man-k:` and `man-l:` are wrappers around the commands `man`, `man -k` and `man -l`.
 These look up man pages using `/usr/bin/man` and turn on-page references into links.
 A wrapper command `mancha` also exists; this has an